plugmap/plugmap.com/README.md

   - MongoDB: On Heroku, `heroku addons:add mongolab` (or mongohq).
   - SMTP: On Heroku, install one of https://addons.heroku.com/#email-sms (the ones this app recognizes are listed above).
   - DNS: On Heroku, `heroku addons:add zerigo_dns` (note you'll need to go to the web console if you want to set up an MX record).

+## Contributing

+The structure of this app is currently a little unusual:

+- app.js ties all the app functionality together, and handles setting the locals common to all requests.
+- API functions are in routes/api.js, which are implemented under the '/api/v0' subroute by app.js.
+- User-related routes are tied together as an app by routes/userRoutes.js.
+- Plug-related routes are tied together as an app by routes/plugRoutes.js.